flutter/samples/llm.md

 4.  **Create a Deprecation Notice:**
     *   In the now-empty directory, create a `README.md` file.
-    *   Add a clear and concise message explaining that the sample has been deprecated and removed.
+    *   Add a clear message explaining that the sample has been deprecated.
     *   If you found a related GitHub issue, link to it in the README.

     *   **Example `README.md` content:**
         ```markdown
         # Sample Deprecated